Old Fashioned Southern Cornbread Dressing Recipe

 Old Fashioned Cornbread Dressing Recipe

-I use no white or whole wheat bread in my homemade dressing.
+I don’t use white or whole wheat bread in my homemade dressing.
 I prefer that simple old-time cornbread dressing recipe of the past.
 You know back in ‘the day’ they often made cornbread dressing using only cheap, easy-to-make cornbread.

 Cornbread dressing ingredients. #TexasHomesteader